kakaoenterprise/kakaoenterprise.github.io/papers/_posts/2020-11-16-EMNLP-Stable-Zero-shot-NMT.md

 # Methods

 SLNI is a regularizer that promotes sparse and decorrelated representations by penalizing correlation between neurons.
 We apply SLNI on the encoder-side.
-Outputs of every layer normalization (after both self-attention and position-wise feed-forward sublayers) are subject to regularization.
+Outputs of every layer normalization(after both self-attention and position-wise feed-forward sublayers) are subject to regularization.

 <br/>

 # Experiments

 Unlike the naive model, our model trained with SLNI shows stable performance across all training conditions, including the Compound setting where the naive model completely degenerates.
-Further- more, there is no evident performance decrease in supervised directions.
+Furthermore, there is no evident performance decrease in supervised directions.

 {% include image.html name="001.png" witdh="" align="center" %}
-<em>[ Table 1 ] Averaged BLEU scores for zero-shot (ZS) and supervised (SV) tasks, and ratio(%) of zero-shot outputs wrongly decoded into English.</em>
+<em>[ Table 1 ] Averaged BLEU scores for zero-shot(ZS) and supervised(SV) tasks, and ratio(%) of zero-shot outputs wrongly decoded into English.</em>

 <br/>